afigard/gymdrp/README.md

 # gymdrp

-gymdrp is a website that is currently being rebuilt.
-It was initially built with HTML, CSS, and JS (without any frameworks).
+gymdrp is a website currently undergoing redevelopment.
+Initially, it was built using HTML, CSS, and JavaScript (without any frameworks).

-The goal is to create a web platform centralizing all the information about the most popular fitness-apparel and fitness-supplements brands.
+The goal is to create a web platform that centralizes information about the most popular fitness apparel and supplement brands.

 ### Features